David Warrell: Honours and awards

 Warrell was awarded the Sir Patrick Manson Medal (Royal Society of Tropical Medicine and Hygiene); Mary Kingsley Centenary Medal (Liverpool School of Tropical Medicine); Sir William Osler Memorial Medal (University of Oxford); The Queen's Anniversary Prize for Higher & Further Education (2000); and Redi Award (International Society on Toxinology (2012).
+He was a founding fellow of the Academy of Medical Sciences (FMedSci) in 1998.

 In recognition of his research in Thailand, he was made a Companion of The Most Exalted Order of The White Elephant by King Bhumibol Adulyadej (2003).
 In the 2022 Queen's Birthday Honours he was appointed Knight Commander of the Order of St Michael and St George (KCMG) for services to global health research and clinical practice.

-At the Royal College of Physicians, he delivered the Marc Daniels, Bradshaw, and Croonian Lectures, and Harveian Oration (2001), and served as International Director and Hans Sloane Fellow (2012-16).
-He was President of the International Federation for Tropical Medicine (1996–2000), and Royal Society of Tropical Medicine and Hygiene (1997-9); chairman of the UK Medical Research Council's AIDS Therapeutic Trials Committee (1987-93), and UK-China Ethics Committee (2006-8).
+At the Royal College of Physicians, he delivered the Marc Daniels, Bradshaw, and Croonian Lectures, and Harveian Oration (2001), and served as International Director and Hans Sloane Fellow (2012–16).
+He was President of the International Federation for Tropical Medicine (1996–2000), and Royal Society of Tropical Medicine and Hygiene (1997–9); chairman of the UK Medical Research Council's AIDS Therapeutic Trials Committee (1987–93), and UK-China Ethics Committee (2006–8).
 He was a founding co-director of the Global Snakebite Initiative (2012-).